debo-paul131/traffic-signal-controller/README.md

 ![alt tag](https://github.com/debo-paul131/traffic-signal-controller/blob/master/image%20/4PhaseSignaling.jpg)

-Considering the traffic going straight (north-south and east-west) to be double of the traffic that makes a turn.
+Assuming the traffic going straight (north-south and east-west) to be double of the traffic that makes a turn i.e in other words time taken to clear the straight going traffic pool is more than turning traffic pool.

-From the picture , p1 and p2 takes double the time compared to p3 and p4 .
-If p1 , p2 takes X time , then p3,p4 will take X/2 time .
+From the picture , p1 and p2 are two phases which allows traversing of straight going traffic and left turning traffic and p3 and p4 phases allows traversing only right turing traffic.
+Though p1 and p2 allows both straight and left turning traffic , i am considering only the straight going iterval time for these phase .
+Therefore  p1 and p2 will take double the time compared to p3 and p4.
+Eg. If p1 , p2 takes X time , then p3,p4 will take X/2 time .

 ##Downloading, building